Pa-Hng language: Classification

 Pa-Hng has long been recognized as divergent.
 Benedict (1986) argued that one of its dialects constituted a separate branch of the Miao–Yao family.
 Ratliff found it to be the most divergent Hmongic (Miao) language that she analyzed.
 This Bahengic branch also includes Younuo (Yuno) and Wunai (Hm Nai).

 Names

-Pa-Hng speakers are called by the following names (Mao & Li 1997).
+Pa-Hng speakers are called by the following names: